Gexkill/sweng2/PP/src/index.md

 ### 2.1.4 External Outputs

 Our application must send information to the clients and the drivers.
-Ride information : the system has to inform the client about the incoming taxi and the estimated arrival time.
+Ride information: the system has to inform the client about the incoming taxi and the estimated arrival time.
 In addition, if the client has requested for a shared ride, the system has also to inform him about the estimated cost of his ride.
-The estimation of the cost of the ride is an complex operation since it dependes on the length of the client's itinary, but also on the itinaries of the other clients that share the ride (in order to know the proportion of the first clients itinary that is actually shared and with how many other clients). request information : the system has to notify the appropriate driver with the information concerning the appropriate request.
-These notification are send using an external gateway wich add some complexity to the sending of information.
+The estimation of the cost of the ride is a complex operation since it depends on the length of the client's itinerary, but also on the itineraries of the other clients sharing the ride (in order to know the proportion of the first clients itinerary that is actually shared and with how many other clients). request information: the system has to notify the appropriate driver with the information concerning the appropriate request.
+These notifications are sent using an external gateway which add some complexities to the sending of information.
 The sending of the request information to the taxi driver is therefore evaluated as having an average difficulty.

 | **EO**       | **Complexity** | **Function Points** |
 |--------------|----------------|------------------|